kevinnayar/widgetencoder/readme.md

 A proof of concept to take object definitions for UI entities like "widgets" and enable fast searching capabilities against them.

 ## Steps
-- Create a custom encoding scheme to translate objects into simple strings with the ability to transform between objects and string with speed.
+- Create a custom encoding/decoding scheme to translate objects into simple strings and back.
-- Leverage existing string search algorithms (like Jaro-Winkler in this case) to measure the edit distance between two string sequences.
+- Leverage existing search algorithms (like Jaro-Winkler) to measure the edit distance between string sequences.
 - Index a wide range of existing configurations to create the source search dataset.

+Perform search as UI changes.
+Profit!